JunaidGool/waiter_webapp/README.md

    To enter the administrators page, input "90".
 All waiter id's must start with the digits "10". <br/>
    Click the Sign In button.

 2. Once you have clicked on the Sign In button, you will be redirected to the login page.
-The administrator or the waiter will enter their login details to view their related pages and perform their required tasks.
+The administrator or the waiter will enter their login details to view their related pages and perform their required tasks.<br/>

 ![Alt text](https://github.com/JunaidGool/waiter_webapp/blob/master/readme_images/login.GIF)